harrymt/web_playground/README.md

 ![Screenshot](screenshot.png "Screenshot")

 # TODO
-- Test performance by encooperating the lighthouse task!
+- Test performance by using the chrome extension of lighthouse: https://developers.google.com/web/tools/lighthouse/
-	- Performance, use Lighthouse extension https://developers.google.com/web/tools/lighthouse/
+- Automatically test performance using grunt performance testing tools, available here: https://github.com/blackrabbit99/browser-performance-testing-tools
 - Comment all
 - Use PhantomJs to automate things you do in the website
 - Research this: https://github.com/sahat/hackathon-starter#recommended-design-resources